f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     PATCH https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-system-snmp:snmp

 In the body of the API call, add the community name you want to use to allow access to SNMP on the VELOS system.
-IN this case a community called **public2** is being used to enable access.
+In this case a community called **public2** is being used to enable access.

 .. code-block:: bash